All volumes should be ordered from:

 This edition makes available the collection of one of the most active and

 interesting of Scotland’s ballad collectors.
-Alexander Crawford acquired and
+Andrew Crawfurd acquired and

 assembled his ballads and songs principally in the 1820s.
 Over two hundred of